approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### Register Google reCAPTCHA V3 with Approov

-To [configure](https://approov.io/docs/latest/approov-usage-documentation/#configure-approov-with-a-recaptcha-site) Approov with a Google reCAPTCHA V3 you need to [register here](http://www.google.com/recaptcha/admin) to be able to start using their service.
+To [configure](https://approov.io/docs/latest/approov-usage-documentation/#configure-approov-with-a-recaptcha-site) Approov with a Google reCAPTCHA V3 site you must first [register](http://www.google.com/recaptcha/admin) with the reCAPTCHA service.

-From the [Google reCAPTCHA Console](https://g.co/recaptcha/v3) you can add a website and obtain the site key and API key necessary to use the reCAPTCHA service.
+From the [Google reCAPTCHA Console](https://g.co/recaptcha/v3) you can add a site and then copy the site key and the API key necessary to use the reCAPTCHA service.

-Assuming that your site key is `aaaaa12345`  and the API key is `bbbbb12345` then your command to register reCAPTCHA V3 with Approov should look like this:
+If your site key and API key were `aaaaa12345` and `bbbbb12345` respectively then the command to register it with Approov would look like this:

 ```text
 approov web -recaptcha -add aaaaa12345 -secret bbbbb12345 -embedResult